 - August 2

-- Haines history and adventure—hike, bike, or river float trip
+- Haines history and adventure—hike, bike, explore

 - Tlingit native culture in Haines and on a private village tour of Kake